slice/black-hole/README.md

 #
 # The concept of a "room" in black-hole combines both a MUC and a Discord
 # channel.
 They are linked together with a Discord bot, a Discord webhook,
-# and a XMPP client.
+# and an XMPP client.
 rooms:
   - jid: 'general@muc.xmpp.server' # The JID of the MUC.